If you’ve ever looked at your cell phone bill and winced, you may have wondered how to get free data (or if there even is a way).

 There are three main ways to get mobile internet on your phone for free.

-How to Get Free Data with FreedomPop
+Get Free Data with FreedomPop

 FreedomPop is the only phone service carrier I’ve ever seen that has a free plan.
 Currently, the FreedomPop Basic plan is literally $0/month, and comes with: